NgrDavid/device.syringepump/App/README.md

 The Syringe Pump device is a Harp device and has all the inherent functionality of Harp devices.

-The GUI was developed using [.NET 5](https://dotnet.microsoft.com/), [Avalonia](https://avaloniaui.net/) with ReactiveUI and makes direct use of the [Bonsai.Harp](https://github.com/bonsai-rx/harp) library.
+The GUI was developed using [.NET 6](https://dotnet.microsoft.com/), [Avalonia](https://avaloniaui.net/) with ReactiveUI and makes direct use of the [Bonsai.Harp](https://github.com/bonsai-rx/harp) library.

 As with other Harp devices, the Syringe Pump can also be used in [Bonsai](bonsai-rx.org/) using the [Bonsai.Harp.CF](https://github.com/bonsai-rx/harp.cf) package.

 ## Installation

-Go to the [Downloads](https://bitbucket.org/fchampalimaud/device.pump/downloads/) page to download the latest version for your Operating System.
+Go to the Releases page to download the latest version for your Operating System.

 Currently there are x64 builds for Windows and Linux.
 Mac builds will be available in the future.